EnderASz/Salt/README.md

 ### Types

-Salt is a **strongly typed language**, meaning type-correctness is enforced by the compiler.
+Salt is a **strongly typed language** thus type-correctness is enforced by the compiler.
 To create a variable which has the number value of 123, you can use an int.
 ```java
 int x = 123;
 ```
-As you can see, it's very simmilar to other typed programming languages, and that's the goal of Salt - to be understandable.
+As you can see, the syntax is very simmilar to other typed programming languages, and that's the goal of Salt - to be understandable.

 The base types in Salt are: